The Label Is Small. The Compliance Risk Is Not.

 Hazard and precautionary language cannot be improvised.
 A label should not use a different Turkish term from the SDS just because it fits better visually.

 The challenge is to preserve controlled language while working within physical label constraints.
-That requires both linguistic and compliance awareness.
+That requires more than a general export-and-translate process; it requires professional Turkish translation by linguists who understand how technical meaning changes when space, layout, and compliance language collide.

 The Business Damage You Usually Misread